akashpagi/Whatsapp-Group-Chat-Analysis/README.md

 - There’s no way that it will work for everyone because I’ve found that depending on your OS and version of Whatsapp, the format of text file lines varies wildly.
 I’m sorry if it doesn’t work for you.

 ### Tech:
-WhatsApp-Analyzer uses a number of open source projects to work properly
+WhatsApp-Group-Chat-Analysis uses a number of open source projects to work properly

  - [STREAMLIT](https://streamlit.io/) - open-source app framework that turns data scripts into shareable web apps in minutes.
  - [Pandas](https://pandas.pydata.org/) - pandas is an open source, library providing high-performance, easy-to-use data structures and data analysis tools for the Python